KKDZ: KTW

-KTW was eventually sold to Nordawn, Incorporated, short for Norwood and Dawn Patterson, for $25,000.
-The Pattersons took the AM/FM to paid Christian programming, featuring shows including “The Lutheran Hour,” “Curtis Springer,: and others.
-Patterson also owned Christian stations in central California.
-Patterson was found guilty of tax fraud in 1971 for failing to pay the Treasury Department employee withholding taxes which he had withheld, which the court ruled he had been keeping for himself.
-When the Patterson’s Seattle stations went into court-ordered receivership in 1970 an attorney.
+KTW-AM-FM were eventually sold to Nordawn, Incorporated, short for Norwood and Dawn Patterson, for $25,000.
+The Pattersons flipped the AM and FM stations to paid Christian radio programming, featuring shows including "The Lutheran Hour", "Curtis Springer", and others.
+Patterson also owned Christian stations in Central California.
+Patterson was found guilty of tax fraud in 1971 for failing to pay the Treasury Department employee withholding taxes which he had withheld from workers' paychecks.
+The court ruled he had been keeping the money for himself.
+The Pattersons' Seattle stations went into court-ordered receivership in 1970.
+An attorney.
 Walter M. Webster Jr., posted notices in the studios, by then located on the 15th floor in the Northern Life Tower building at 3rd and University.
 Patterson immediately ordered the control room board op to shut down both transmitters.
 Patterson then drove to West Seattle to remove the frequency control crystals from both transmitters.
 He failed to notice spares in the engineering cabinet.
 The station was back up and running that night.
 Norwood J. Patterson was sentenced to two years in federal prison.

-KTW-FM, like KOL-FM mentioned earlier, also had 12 hours of separated programming by law, but paid religion had limited audience appeal.

-KTW was sold to Sterling Recreation Organization (SRO), a chain of cinemas in the Seattle area owned by Fred Danz, in 1971.
-Under Danz the format switched to News/Talk, gained traction with news blocks and intelligent hosts including Aaron Brown, Linda Gist, Greg Palmer (all going to KING-TV), Wayne Cody (to KIRO-TV) and many others.
+In 1971, KTW-AM-FM were sold to Sterling Recreation Organization (SRO), a chain of cinemas in the Seattle area owned by Fred Danz.
+Paid religion had limited audience appeal.
+Under Danz, the format switched to news/talk.
+The stations found an audience using news blocks and intelligent hosts including Aaron Brown, Linda Gist, Greg Palmer (later at KING-TV) and Wayne Cody (later at KIRO-TV).
 The News Director was Phil Cogan.

-The limited AM daytime hours again contributed to the format’s demise.
-Plans were made to request FCC approval to move KTW programming to 1590 AM, which had no limit on broadcast hours, but SRO suddenly decided to end the KTW format.
+The AM station was hampered by the limited nighttime hours.
+KTW was a shared time station, required to go off the air at night when KWSU 1250 AM in Pullman, Washington, was operating.
+Plans were made to request FCC approval to move KTW programming to 1590 AM, which had no limit on broadcast hours, but SRO suddenly decided to end the KTW news/talk format.
 SRO proceeded in 1975 to purchase KUUU 1590 and operated that station with a music format under those call letters until 1977, when it became KZOK-AM.
-(When SRO purchased KTW AM-FM, the FM station at 102.5 had become KZOK-FM.)
+(When SRO purchased KTW AM-FM, the FM station at 102.5 had become KZOK-FM).

-KYAC
+KYAC and KKFX

 Financial problems resulted in 1250 AM being sold to Don Dudley and a format flip to urban adult contemporary, along with a call letter change to KYAC in 1975.
 KYAC moved its format over from 1460.
+For a time, KYAC aired classical music format.